-Probaters and Probaters.com are trading styles of Probaters Limited (“the Company”) of Stanford House, South Road, BN1 6SB.
+Probaters and Probaters.com are trading styles of Probaters Limited (“the Company”) of Stanford Gate, South Road, BN1 6SB.
 In these terms of business “we” or “our” refer to the Company.
 These terms of business govern only our probate services and not any other services provided by the Company.

 Your relationship is solely with the Company, and the Company has sole legal liability for the work done for you and for any act or omission in the course of that work.
 No director, consultant or employee of the Company will have any personal legal liability for that work whether in contract, tort or negligence.
 In particular, the fact that an individual member, consultant or employee signs in his or her own name any letter or other document in the course of carrying out that work does not mean he or she is assuming any personal legal liability for that letter or document.

 We value our relationship with you and welcome any suggestions for its improvement.
 We will not appoint an agent or subcontract our work to anyone else without your consent.